 African Americans (60%) are 13-20 points more likely than Caucasians (47%) and Hispanic Americans (40%) to know someone who has been stopped and searched by a police officer.
-About two-thirds of blacks and whites say they know someone who has been arrested or been to prison or jail, compared to 47% of Hispanics.
+About two-thirds of blacks and whites say they know someone who has been arrested or been to prison or jail, compared to a little less than half of Hispanics.